The Powerful Role of Nutrition in Defending Against UV Damage

 1. Antioxidant-Rich Foods for Sun Defense

-- Improves the skin’s ability to resist sunburn
+Lycopene (tomatoes, watermelon, guava): Improves the skin’s ability to resist sunburn and is more bioavailable when cooked.

 2. Omega-3 Fatty Acids for Skin Resilience